silevitch/GuardBear/README.md

 * Information Leakage (6.3)
 * Cookie Leaks (6.4)

-In the Discussion (7), the authors introduce the idea of using a reverse proxy instead of CNAME Cloaking.
+In the Discussion (7), the authors introduce the idea of using a reverse proxy instead of cname cloaking.
 GuardBear is a reverse proxy to help with browser restrictions while addressing the security & privacy concerns.

 # How it Works